Planning-nl/app-api-documentation/README_EN.md

 | projectcompetencevalue         | ProjectCompetence, Competence              |
 | projectcompetenceplacement     | ProjectRequestPlacement, ProjectCompetence |

-#### Matcher
+#### **Matcher**

-You can also provide a `Matcher`.
-You specify multiple column names to match on.
-If an entity exists with exactly the same values for those columns, it is updated.
-If not found, a new entity is created.
+You can also include a `Matcher` specifying which columns must match.
+If an entity exists with exactly those matching fields, it is updated; otherwise a new one is created.

-For example, matching on the `Number` field (`{"Matcher": "Number"}`).
-You can also match on a relation via the column for that relation:
+Example:

 ```json
 {